 I want every New Jersey family to have the chance my parents created for me: stability and a future filled with possibility.

-Everything I fight for — lower costs, safer communities, stronger schools, and real opportunity should not feel like an impossibility.
-That’s why I’m running — to make sure every family in our community has a chance at the American Dream.
+Everything I fight for — affordabilty, health care, home ownership and real opportunity should not feel like an impossibility.
+I want to make sure every family in our community has a chance at the American Dream.